2022–23 Ukrainian First League

-The 2022–23 Ukrainian First League is the 32nd since its establishment.
+The 2022–23 Ukrainian First League was the 32nd since its establishment.
 The league competition consisted of 16 teams.
-The competition is conducting during the ongoing war with the Russia since late February 2022.
+The competition took place during the ongoing war with the Russia since late February 2022.
 It was decided to conduct competitions in two groups.

 Format

 Due to the Russo-Ukrainian War, the league competitions changed its usual format.
 The Professional Football League of Ukraine (PFL) Conference adopted changes to the 2022–23 season after some 24 PFL teams were forced to suspend their activities or dissolve.
 It was decided to keep the same number of participants at 16 but split them in two groups of 8.
 Previously the split group competition in the second tier were only conducted once back in 1992.

 The competitions are scheduled to consist of two stages.
 At the first stage two groups of 8 would conduct a usual double round-robin tournament.
 At the second stage, the top four from each group form the promotion group, while the bottom four from each group – the relegation group.
 Points earned at the first stage will be kept for the second, while teams would only be playing with participants of the group.
 So, in total each team is expected to play 22 games.
 The top two teams of the promotion group receive direct promotion to the Ukrainian Premier League (UPL), while the 3rd and the 4th would play promotion relegation play-off with the 14th and the 13th teams of UPL, respectfully.
 In case if Desna and Mariupol would decide to return, play-off games will be canceled and the UPL will be expanded.
 The bottom team of the relegation group will be relegated directly, while the second to the last will contest its place in the second tier with the 2022–23 Ukrainian Second League runner-up.